lmtoy/lmtoy_run/README.md

 # The LMT Script Generator

-The script generator is the infrastructure to help run the LMT SLpipeline.
+The script generator is the infrastructure to help run the SLpipeline.
 We maintain this in github, so that DA's, PI, and pipeline developers can communicate and agree on the best possible pipeline run.
 All useful PI information about the project should be maintained